 Patria provides its aerospace and military customers with equipment availability, continuous performance development as well as selected intelligence, surveillance and management system products and services.
-Patria Group consists of the parent company, Patria Oyj, and its wholly owned subsidiaries.
+Patria Group consists of the parent company, Patria Oyj, and its subsidiaries.

 Patria is owned by the State of Finland (50.1%) and Norwegian Kongsberg Defence & Aerospace AS (49.9%).
-Patria owns 50% of Norwegian Nammo, and together these three companies form a leading Nordic defence partnership.
+Patria owns 50% of Nammo, and together these three companies form a leading Nordic defence partnership.

 Companies with Patria majority ownership